mikouzdev/tiktok-ai-chatbot-v3/README.md

 1. Rename `.env.template` to `.env` in the root directory.
 2. Set up the required environment variables in the `.env` file.

+You can modify the prompts on the moderation page.
-The prompts and other ChatGPT parameters, can be found at `server/src/gptHandler.ts`.
+The ChatGPT API parameters, can be found at `server/src/gptHandler.ts`.

 ## Usage